PyLink/PyLink/docs/faq.md

 ### I keep getting YAML / syntax errors trying to set up my instance!

-Take a few minutes to familiarize yourself with YAML, the markup language we use for the config file: [CraftIRC](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml), [Ansible](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), and [Wikipedia](https://en.wikipedia.org/wiki/YAML) all provide excellent guides (with examples) on its basic structure.
+Take a few minutes to familiarize yourself with YAML, the markup language we use for the config file.
+[CraftIRC](https://github.com/Animosity/CraftIRC/wiki/Complete-idiot%27s-introduction-to-yaml), [Ansible](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), and [Wikipedia](https://en.wikipedia.org/wiki/YAML) all provide excellent guides (with examples) on its basic structure.

 A common misconception is that the YAML format is something specific to Python or PyLink, but this is not the case!
 YAML is a programming language-independent standard which *happens* to use indents for structures like Python does, but [parsers for it exist just about everywhere](http://yaml.org/).

 The reason I (James) chose it for this project is essentially a restatement of its common benefits:

 - It's compact and human readable (compared to raw JSON or XML)
 - It's powerful, supporting everything from nested config blocks to multi-line strings